-With increased movement of populations across borders and ever-expanding trade between countries, diseases once confined to a region now can rapidly spread across borders causing health, social, and economic disruption world-wide.
-Consequently, the health security of each nation is dependent on that of other members of the international community.
+With increased movement of populations across borders and ever-expanding trade between countries, diseases once confined to a region now can rapidly spread internationally causing health, social, and economic disruption world-wide.
+The health security of each nation is dependent on that of other members of the international community.
 Consequently, the connection between our national health security and global health security is recognized by the 2015 National Health Security Strategy, which states “In partnership with other nations, intergovernmental organizations, and public and private stakeholders, the United States will help accelerate progress toward a world safe from public health threats and will promote efforts to strengthen global health security as a national health security priority.”